AlKL/PlantWateringSys/README.md

 ### Potential extensions:
 - Generate a report based on SQL table (ie average waterlevel during given time of day)
 - Responsive design

-### Troubleshooting
-* if Visual Studio's server does not open up to 'http://localhost:5000/plants', a tweak to the correct server will be required.
-You can find the area to be tweaked in frontend/src/services/plants.js
-    const axiosIntance = axios.create({
-        baseURL: 'new-url-here',
-    })